Translate this page:

 “Bona fide” churches or other religious institutions are exempt from the requirement of sexual orientation nondiscrimination.
 The exemption applies where an employment position is “directly related” to the operation of the religious institution or “closely connected with or related to” the primary purposes of the religious institution.
 It specifically includes a nonprofit religious school, camp, day care center, thrift store, bookstore, radio station or shelter.

-Although this exemption has not been challenged, so there is no case law to shed light on its breadth, it is likely that this exemption will be construed very broadly to permit sexual orientation discrimination by religious organizations in most employment circumstances.
+To date this exemption has not been challenged, so there is no case law to shed light on its breadth, but it is likely that this exemption will be construed very broadly to permit sexual orientation discrimination by religious organizations in most employment circumstances.

-Protections Against Discrimination Based on Sexual Orientation in Housing, Public Accommodations, Jury Service, Education and Real Estate Transactions.
+Discrimination in Housing, Public Accommodations, Jury Service, Education and Real Estate Transactions.

 Can I be Charged with a Crime Relating to my Sexual Orientation?